Returning to study

 Career advice & 'Ready to study' workshops

-We offer one-to-one career counselling appointments and occasional group workshops to help you consider your study options to reach your full career potential.
+We offer one-to-one appointments for career advice, as well as occasional group workshops to help you consider your study options to reach your full career potential.

 'Ready to study' workshop

 The Ready to Study workshop is ideal for future students who want to develop further skills to re-enter the workforce and/or establish a career.

 The workshop will cover topics such as:

 - understanding the Australian Qualifications Framework

 - the differences between Vocational Education and Higher Education

 - how to make a smooth transition in your return to study.

 Exact location will be advised when you book your workshop.